 CHINA IS THE NEW LEADER OF ANTI POLLUTION SKINCARE

 Air pollution can be very damaging to the skin.
-It causes irritation, uneven skin tone, premature aging and even cancer.
-Everyday people in China face billions of pollution particles that damage their skin, clog pores and cause discolouration of the skin.
-Chinese consumers, especially the young and urban population, are well aware and very worried about the damaging health effects caused by pollution.
+It causes irritation, uneven skin tone, premature aging, and even cancer.
+Every day people in China face billions of pollution particles that damage their skin, clog pores and cause discoloration of the skin.
+Chinese consumers, especially the young and urban population, are well aware of and very worried about the damaging health effects caused by pollution.

 In China, around 30% women had bought skincare products with an anti-pollution claim and approximately 40% would be interested in sampling these items, according to Mintel.

 A GROWING NUMBER OF PRODUCTS CLAIMING TO BE “ANTI-POLLUTION”

 Cosmetics brands, international and local ones, are investing in meeting consumer demand for improved skin health through anti-pollution ingredients.